Eric-Miao/eric-miao.github.io/_pages/about.md

 ---

 Hi, my name is Yuxin (Eric) Miao.

 I am a Master of [Development Engineering](https://developmentengineering.berkeley.edu/) student at UC Berkeley.
+Here is an article about a DevEng topic that I was involved in: [link](https://eric-miao.github.io/blog/2023/oped/orange-orchand/).

 I graduated from ShanghaiTech University majoring in CS with a B.Eng Degree and a minor in Finance.

 I am interested in the intersection of Machine Learning and social impact and my capstone project is Methane Detection and Characterization with Squishy Robotics.

 Prior to more detailed experiences, you can find most of my key information below.